DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 In the output above the `*` indicates the currently checked out branch.
 Your terminal may also display remote branches (prefixed with `remotes/origin/`) in a different color.

-## Push the feature branch to GitHub
+## Pushing the feature branch to GitHub

-Even though we haven't actually made any changes yet, we can still push the feature branch to
+Even though we haven't actually made any changes yet, we can still push the feature branch to the remote:
-GitHub:

 ```bash
 ~/src/git-workshop $ git push -u origin my-first-feature